mautic/user-documentation/docs/configuration/settings.rst

 * **API enabled** - Select Yes to pass data in and out of Mautic through the API.

-* **Enable http basic auth?** - Enables basic authentication for Mautic’s API.
+* **Enable http basic auth?** - Enables basic authentication for Mautic's API.
 It's recommended to only use this with secure sites (https).

 * **Access token lifetime** - When authorizing a new app or Integration, this setting limits how long the access token is valid (in minutes).
 The default is ``60`` minutes.

   For example - You add a new Integration to your SaaS platform.
 Enter 30 here to limit the access token validity to ``30`` minutes.
-If you haven’t completed the authentication in that period of time, you must revalidate.
+If you haven't completed the authentication in that period of time, you must revalidate.

 * **Refresh token lifetime** - When using OAuth 2.0, the lifetime of the refresh token used to request a new access token once expired.
 Once the refresh token expires, you must reauthorize.
 The default is ``14`` days.